About the Society

 The historical information on this website is partly from publicly held archives and partly from our local history holdings.
 It was originally compiled as a Millennium Project by the members of the Society, funded by a Lottery "Awards for All" grant together with financial help from the Dartmoor National Park.
 In 2001/2 the Heritage Lottery Fund further supported the activities of the Society by funding the establishment of the website.
 The initial work on the site was done by Adam Sexton, a ICT student at the University of Exeter, and edited for public access by the then Chairman of the Society, Ian Mortimer.

 A rough list of the Society's archives is available here.
 These items are not currently accessible to members of the public.
-We are currently developing an archive and heritage centre in the old primary school with the aid of an HLF grant to make them available in 2012.

 The Society's constitution is available here.